Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: How and Why Changing Matching Methods Changes Treatment Effect Estimates

 \subsection{Consequences}

-\paragraph{Choosing the optimal-balance matches does not solve the problem.} One important consequence of all these factors is that optimizing a match quality function will not solve the problem.
-This is because matched sets with similar quality but different average outcomes might still exist in the data due to both the statistical reasons highlighted above, and to researcher choice of optimization criteria, algorithms, and hyper-parameters.
-In particular, note that Assumption 3 being satisfied is not enough to guarantee the existence of a single optimal set of matches, as the same level of covariate balance might be achieved in different ways by different sets, and because of conditional variance as explained above.
+\paragraph{Choosing the optimal-balance matches does not solve the problem.} As we have now shown, matched sets with similar quality but different average outcomes might still exist in the data due to both the statistical reasons highlighted above, and to researcher choice of optimization criteria, algorithms, and hyper-parameters.
+In particular, Assumptions 1-3 being satisfied does not guarantee the existence of a single optimal set of matches.

-Even if there were only one optimal-balance matched set on the specific data sample observed, the argument that this and only this set should be chosen is fallacious as it is predicated on the assumption that results that have exactly this balance should be trusted and nothing else.
-Furthermore, the choice of this specific value of balance has no clear justification.
-Had the analyst obtained a slightly different value of balance from a matched set, for example on a different draw from the data distribution, this set would not have been used for analysis.
-In this sense, choosing optimal balance is a strong assumption: a more robust approach would be to consider matched sets that are below a theoretically-justified threshold of quality.
+Even if there were only one optimal-balance matched set on the specific data sample observed, the argument that this and only this set should be chosen is fallacious as it is predicated on the assumption that results that have exactly this balance should be trusted and nothing else, i.e., no match assignment that has a slightly different balance would be trusted, and no other slightly different definition of balance should be used.
+In this sense, choosing optimal balance is a strong assumption: a more robust approach would be to consider matched sets that are within a threshold of the ``best'' quality so that results are not sensitive to small changes in data or researcher choices.